How long does it take to digest a protein shake?

 the alternative:

-Protein Matrix Comprised of (Whey Protein Concentrate, Whey Protein Isolate, Calcium Caseinate, Micellar Casein, Milk Protein Isolate, Egg Albumen, Glutamine Peptides), Polydextrose, Sunflower Creamer (Sunflower Oil, Corn Syrup Solids, Sodium Caseinate, Mono- and Diglycerides, Dipotassium Phosphate, Tricalcium Phosphate, Soy Lecithin, Tocopherols), Natural and Artificial Flavor, MCT Powder (Medium Chain Triglycerides, Nonfat Dry Milk, Disodium Phosphate, Silicon Dioxide), Lecithin, Cellulose Gum, Salt, Yellow 5, Sucralose, Acesulfame Potassium, Papain, Bromelain.
+Protein Matrix Comprised of (Whey Protein Concentrate, Whey Protein Isolate, Calcium Caseinate, Micellar Casein, Milk Protein Isolate, Egg Albumen, Glutamine Peptides), Polydextrose, Sunflower Creamer (Sunflower Oil, Corn Syrup Solids, Sodium Caseinate, Mono- and Diglycerides, Dipotassium Phosphate, Tricalcium Phosphate, Soy Lecithin, Tocopherols), Natural and Artificial Flavor, MCT Powder (Medium Chain Triglycerides, Nonfat Dry Milk, Disodium Phosphate, Silicon Dioxide), Lecithin, Cellulose Gum, Salt, Yellow 5, Sucralose, Acesulfame Potassium, Papain, Bromelain

 drink wholesome is dairy-free.

-Another reason why we make easily digestible protein powder is that we do not use dairy-based proteins.
-In contrast, a lot of protein powders use whey and/or casein protein, which are byproducts of making cheese and yogurt.
 These dairy-based protein sources are known for causing digestive problems, especially for about one-third of adults who have lactose intolerance.
 When someone is lactose intolerant, they lack the enzymes needed to fully break down lactose, the sugar in dairy.
 As mentioned before, this partially digested food can lead to unpleasant GI symptoms.

 drink wholesome is made with real foods.

 A final reason why we make the most digestible protein powder is that we do not use protein concentrates or isolates.
 Almost all other protein powders use these protein sources, which are basically foods stripped down to only the protein.
-Instead of being labeled as “peas” or “whey,” they are listed as “pea protein” or “whey protein.”

 Producing protein concentrates and isolates requires extensive mechanical and chemical processing.
 In some cases, chemical solvents like hexane are used to extract the protein from its natural source.
 As a result, what you add to your protein shake does not resemble real food.

-Apart from its role in digestion, the gut acts as a protective barrier against harmful pathogens, helps educate the immune system, and influences various physiological processes.
+Apart from its role in digestion, the gut microbiome acts as a protective barrier against harmful pathogens, helps educate the immune system, and influences various physiological processes.
 Imbalances in the gut microbiome have therefore been strongly linked to the development of numerous chronic illnesses.
 Considering this connection, I strongly recommend avoiding protein powders made with protein concentrates and isolates.

 Instead of protein concentrates or isolates, we make the most easily digested protein powder with egg whites and almonds.
-The process of turning egg whites into protein powder is straightforward: the whites are pasteurized and dried.
-Similarly, almonds go through minimal processing, including roasting, pressing (to reduce oil content), and grinding.
-These simple steps create protein powders that are easily digested.
-Unlike protein isolates and concentrates, real foods contain natural enzymes and digestive aids that help your body efficiently digest them.
+The process of turning egg whites into protein powder is straightforward: they are pasteurized and dried.
+Likewise, almonds go through minimal processing, including roasting, pressing (to reduce oil content), and grinding.
+These simple steps yield protein powders that are easily digested.

 For those following a vegan lifestyle or unable to eat eggs, our vegan almond protein powder is a fantastic alternative.
 Almonds have prebiotic effects, nourishing the diversity and composition of the gut microbiome.
 They also contribute to maintaining healthy and regular bowel movements.
+In conclusion, we prioritize the well-being of your gut by making protein powders with minimal processing.

 ★★★★★